Outstanding game viewing and perfect beach weather

 - No rain and attractive shoulder season rates in East Africa

-June's weather is cool and dry, making this one of the best months for game viewing in the Kruger National Park and the surrounding private game reserves.
+June's weather is cool and dry, making this one of the best months for game viewing in the world famous Kruger National Park and the surrounding private game reserves.
 Water is becoming quite scarce, so animals are more reliant on the waterholes or rivers, which means greater game viewing opportunities around these areas.
 Although the vegetation around these areas remains lush, the grass elsewhere becomes much drier and shorter, making it easier to spot wildlife.

 Daily temperatures are still pleasant, but the early mornings and nights can get very cold and you will need several warm layers for your morning and evening game drives.